-A cravat is very unlikely to happen with the Rook3, but it may occur after a severe deflation or in a cascading situation, when the wing tip gets caught in the glider's lines.
+A cravat is very unlikely to happen with the Q-light 3, but it may occur after a severe deflation or in a cascading situation, when a wing tip may get caught in the glider's lines.
 A pilot should be familiar with the procedure of handling this situation with any glider.
-Familiarize yourself with the stabilizer's main line ("stabilo" line) already on the ground.
+Familiarise yourself with the stabiliser main line ("stabilo" line, outside B-line on B riser) before launching.
 If a cravat occurs, the first thing to do is to try to keep the glider flying on a straight course.
 Do this by weight shifting and counter braking the untangled side.
-After that, grab the stabilizer's main line on the tangled side and pull it down until it becomes tight again.
+After that, grab the stabilo main line on the tangled side and pull it down until it becomes tight again.
 At this point the cravat normally releases itself.